bluz71/bluz71.github.io/_posts/2017-06-20-the-treats-of-neovim.md

 Neovim has no such flashing since it invokes such system commands in the background and uses pipes to connect results back to the edit session.

-Note, plugins such as [Neomake](https://github.com/neomake/neomake) and [ALE](https://github.com/w0rp/ale) render `make` and `errorformat` somewhat moot.
+Note however, plugins such as [Neomake](https://github.com/neomake/neomake) and [ALE](https://github.com/w0rp/ale) render this `makeprg` and `errorformat`-based tool launching somewhat moot these days.

 Working Ruby on Rails autocomplete
 ----------------------------------

 The [vim-ruby](https://github.com/vim-ruby) plugin provides omni-completion for Ruby on Rails code when `let g:rubycomplete_rails = 1` is set.

-When set Rails code omni-completes successfully Neovim and for unknown reasons does not work, for me, in Vim 8.
+When set accordingly Rails code omni-completes successfully when using Neovim, but for unknown reasons does not work, at least for me, when using Vim 8.

 I have an existing [issue](https://github.com/vim-ruby/vim-ruby/issues/349) on in the *vim-ruby* issue tracker.